girdeux31/easyPhysi/README.md

 > [!WARNING]
 > **Library under development yet**

-easyPhysi is a physics library to solve pre-universitary physics problems.
-The physics areas that are covered by pyPhisics are summarized hereafter.
-See the [main structure](#sec-main-structure) to use easyPhysi and also some [examples](#sec-examples).
+easyPhysi is a physics library to solve pre-university physics problems.
+The physics areas that are covered by easyPhysi are summarized hereafter.
+See the main structure to use easyPhysi in [Section](#sec-main-structure) and also some [Examples](#sec-examples).

  - Kinematics
  - Dynamics
  - Energy conservation
  - Gravitational field
  - Electrical field

+> [!Note]
+> Visit GitHub page at https://github.com/girdeux31/easyPhysi

 The main characteristics for easyPhysi are summarized in the following table.